bolatashim/amazing_game_one/README.md

 ---
 #### How to Play:

-##### The goal of the gam is to defeat as many enemy blocks with the small rectangular shaped hero.
+##### The goal of the game is to defeat as many enemy blocks as possible by controlling the small rectangular shaped hero.
 Each enemy block can be defeated by hitting it 3 times.
-Enemy block turning red indicated that enemy has been hit.
-For each defeated block the player receives 60 points and loses HP each time the hero block comes into contact with an enemy block.
+Enemy blocks turn red upon being hit once and disappear from view after 2 more hits.
+For each defeated block the player receives 60 points and loses HP each time their hero block comes into contact with an enemy block.

 |Key| Action|
 |:---| :---|